piotrkosytorz/software-architecture/Series1.md

 The code is usually running with "Method 3: 6-lines duplication cadidates" (see Duplication section).

-To use one of the other methods you can change the import statement in Main.rsc from  "import DuplicationsAnalyzer2;" to one of the following:
+To use one of the other methods you can change the import statement in Main.rsc from  `import DuplicationsAnalyzer2;` to one of the following:

 Method 1: DuplicationsAnalyzer3
 Method 2: DuplicationsAnalyzer